 In last week’s Social Media for Beginners blog we talked about where to get ideas for content and how to create that content.
-This week we’re going to focus in on scheduling content.
+This week we’re going to focus in on social media scheduling.
 We’ll talk about how often to post, when to post, and the importance of scheduling.

 How Often Should I Post?